petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

    ![Click Convert to Page Template in the options menu to turn the page you are editing into a new page template.](./creating-a-page-template/images/03.png)

-1. In the modal that appears on the screen, select an existing page set or select *Save In New Set* to create a new page template set for the page template.
+1. Select an existing page set or select *Save In New Set* to create a new page template set for the page template.

    ![Set the basic information for your new page template before publishing it.](./creating-a-page-template/images/04.png)